 What’s a girl’s weekend without a little outlet shopping?
 We hit up Tanger Outlets early on a Saturday morning.
 While it was busy, it wasn’t overcrowded and we got in some good shopping.
 Lacey found some great things at Aerie while I had better luck at the Converse and Adidas stores.
 View a full list of stores and a map here.

-The Old Mill Shops: The Old Mill Shops are not typical stores you’d find at an outlet mall.
-Here you’ll find quaint places like a Candy Kitchen, General Store, Creamery and Distillery.
+The Old Mill Shops are not typical stores you’d find at an outlet mall.
+Here you’ll find quaint places like a Candy Kitchen, General Store, Creamery, and Distillery.
 You won’t spend a ton of time here but it’s worth a quick stop!

 THINGS TO DO IN PIGEON FORGE: WHAT TO SEE

 The Island is a shopping center/attraction in the center of Pigeon Forge.
 There’s so much to do there and you don’t have to be a kid to enjoy it.
 A few activities include: